Red Crêpe Bundles

 An elegant, visually stunning, and surprisingly easy-to-prepare dessert: these red crêpe bundles are perfect for impressing on Valentine's Day (and beyond)!

-With their vibrant color and a creamy heart of cream, mascarpone, strawberries, and ladyfingers, they are an irresistible combination of softness and freshness.
-A refined yet simple dessert, perfect for serving at the end of a meal or as a special afternoon treat.
+These vibrant red crêpes filled with a creamy mixture of mascarpone and strawberries make an irresistible combination of softness and freshness.
+A refined yet simple dessert, perfect for any special occasion.

 Instructions